10 Things Every Scuba Diver needs to know

 What some people don’t realise is that many of the things you see underwater are delicate living beings.
 Touching them may cause irreversible damage and even lead to them dying, such as coral for example.
 Another reason not to touch anything is that some of these beings are likely to react in order to protect themselves, like stinging or biting, which can cause serious injury.

 - Don’t touch: Even if it feels tempting to touch the turtle’s back or the corals.
 Don’t.
 You have no idea how big damage you can cause You should read more about becoming a more sustainable diver.

 - Buoyancy skills: This is one of the most important skills a diver can master.
 Breathe in to go up, out to go down.
 Only use the BCD to compensate for depth changes.
 If you want to master your buoyancy all you have to do is practice and practice on very dive.
 Here are a few buoyancy tips to help you on the way.

 - Watch your fins: If you don’t have control of your fins, you have no idea what they are breaking or who you are kicking in the face.
 If you hit something: Stop, look and if necessary take a stroke with the hands.
 It’s all about your finning techniques and knowing where you are in the water.
 Spend some time training your possession and finning techniques.
 Preferably on a sandy bottom.

-- Never exceed your limits: Even if there the best reason to goo that deep or do that dive.
+- Never exceed your limits: Even if there is the best reason to go that deep or do that dive.
 Don’t ever exceed what you feel you can dive, or what you are trained to dive.
-The only thing that can really result form this is DCI.
-This is the extreme, I know, but is it really worth risking, just to get a bit deeper.
+The only thing that can really result from this is DCI.
+This is extreme, I know, but is it really worth risking, just to get a bit deeper.
 And if it’s that cool down there, why not get the proper training for that depth?

 - Don’t follow peer pressure: This goes with point 5, don’t dive if you are not confident it’s the right dive plan for YOU.
 Don’t let anyone else say what is right for you.
 Always hold the right to call a dive.